chrismetcalf/GOC-API-Stnd-new-structure/README.md

 ### 2.5 Versioning

 Versioning, from a RESTful approach, is an anti-pattern but often necessary by development practices.
-The only requirement in versioning if implemented, the version number must be included in the output metadata to any relevant versioning format.
+The only requirement in versioning, if implemented, is the inclusion of the version in the output metadata to any relevant versioning format.

 ```JSON
 {